Annual revenue in billions USD

 Loading revenue data...

-This analysis provides a comprehensive evaluation of Tesla (TSLA) as a growth stock, considering its revenue growth, market position, valuation, risks, and innovative potential.
-The analysis incorporates recent news and events to provide an up-to-date perspective.
+This analysis provides a comprehensive evaluation of Tesla (TSLA) as a growth stock, considering its revenue growth, market position, valuation, risk factors, innovation, competitive standing, and the impact of the macro environment.
+The assessment aims to provide a balanced perspective on Tesla's potential for long-term success.

 Tesla, Inc. designs, develops, manufactures, leases, and sells electric vehicles, and energy generation and storage systems in the United States, China, and internationally.
 The company operates in two segments, Automotive; and Energy Generation and Storage.
 The Automotive segment offers electric vehicles, as well as sells automotive regulatory credits; and non-warranty after-sales vehicle, used vehicles, body shop and parts, supercharging, retail merchandise, and vehicle insurance services.
 Thi...